DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.2.0.md

 ### Define How Long Each Hit Should Be
 - The game is developing a feel now
 - Combos start to feel weird if animations are too fast or too slow
-- We should define how long each hit animation of a
+- We should define how long each hit animation of a combo should be
+	- This will help us when we start making new spells
+- From here, we can also decide how long each finisher animation should be